 Administer Oaths or take Affidavits

-CILEx Fellows with up-to-date CPD records, can carry out the reserved legal activity of administering oaths or affirmations independently.
+CILEx Fellows with up-to-date CPD records and subscriptions, can carry out the reserved legal activity of administering oaths or affirmations independently.
 They are qualified and authorised to act as a Commissioner for Oaths and use this title when verifying affidavits (except in proceedings in which they act for any of the parties or have an interest in the party).

 What can self-employed members do with entity regulation?